fliem/extract_FA/README.md

 * v2.2 fixed raise if processing fails
 * v3 camcan: fsl bet for mask
 * v4 version updates and olm ready
+* v4.fix fixes an issue with writing the same plot multiple times